 For HTTP/HTTPS monitors, OpsRamp provides HTTP Response Headers and HTTP Raw Response Time to identify the issue that makes your website unavailable at a location.
 The HTTP Test section displays the following:

-- Method: Refers to the REST method of the connected website.
+- Method: REST method of the connected website.

-- Status Code: Refers to the HTTP response code or Libcurl error code of the Website.
+- Status Code: HTTP response code or Libcurl error code of the Website.

-- Response Headers: Refers to the HTTP response headers of the website.
+- Response Headers: HTTP response headers of the website.

-- Raw Data Response: Refers to the HTTP response provided by the website.
+- Raw Data Response: HTTP response provided by the website.

-- Status: Refers to the success or failure of the test.
+- Status: Success or failure of the test.

 Displays templates and monitors assigned to the configured synthetic monitor.